hayeswise/sf-text-collection-components/README.md

 ## Text Collection To String
 <img align="right" src="https://github.com/hayeswise/sf-text-collection-components/blob/master/images/TextCollectionToString.png">
 Returns a Text collection (array) as a comma separated string of values.
-The default format is "[value1, value2, ...]".
-The enclosing brackets can be suppressed and the the individual values can be quoted.
+The default format is "[value1,value2,...]".
+The enclosing brackets can be suppressed and the the individual values can be quoted to give you a string in the format of "'value1','value2',..."

 ### Input